enitchals/my-cat-website/extension-instructions/dog-mode.md

 1. First, update your App component's state so you have two separate state variables called `favCats` and `favDogs`.
 2. Next, update the `addToFavs` function.
 You'll need to check the current mode.
 If it's in `cat` mode, add the image to `favCats`.
 If it's in `dog` mode, add the image to `favDogs`.
-3. You'll also need to update the value you're passing into the Gallery component accordingly.
+3. You'll also need to update the value of the prop you're passing into the Gallery component accordingly.
 If you're in `dog` mode, pass in `favDogs`, otherwise pass in `favCats`.